fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

  7 fotofile / .FOTO - (not used)
  8 securedir - (unknown)
 ```
-Note that .TEXT files have a specific structure based around 1024-byte pages, and store runs
+Note that .TEXT files have a specific structure based around 1024-byte pages, and encode runs
 of leading spaces in compressed form (very useful for Pascal source).
 See page IV-16 in the
-Pascal 1.3 manual for a description.
-"Untyped" files are discussed in chapter 10 (page III-156).
+Pascal 1.3 manual for a description.  .CODE files are described on page IV-17, and "untyped"
+files are discussed in the file I/O chapter (page III-180).

 ## Disk Structure ##